Suleiman-Oz/clock-app/README.md

 ## Technologies I used

-- APIs, Axios, SCSS, BEM, Figma for the design files
+- ReactJS, Vite, APIs, Axios, SCSS, BEM, Figma for the design files